morauszkia/coding-notes/python/basics.md

 ### Augmented Assignment

-If we want to reassign a variable based on the current value (e.g. we want to inrement the value by a specific amount), we can use augmented assignment.
+If we want to reassign a variable based on the current value (e.g. we want to increment the value by a specific amount), we can use augmented assignment.

 ```python
 num = 10